 Anyone who is faced with the prospect of having a land interest or rights interfered with through compulsory purchase due to an infrastructure or regeneration scheme affecting their property (e.g. HS2) will be all too familiar with the uncertainty and the risk this poses to their home life or livelihood.

-Losses flow from the exercise of compulsory purchase powers, with the market value of land acquired and the ‘damage’ to the value to any retained land (if relevant) taken as at the date of possession or vesting (i.e. the transfer of title to the acquiring authority.
+Losses stemming from compulsory purchase include the market value of acquired land and the impact on retained land’s value (if applicable) at the date of possession or vesting – the transfer of title to the acquiring authority.
 If your occupation is ‘disturbed,’ you may also be entitled to compensation for disturbance losses.